IsaacOchi/log-archive-tool/README.md

 ## Project Requirements

-This project fulfills the requirements from [roadmap.sh Log Archive Project](https://roadmap.sh/projects/log-archive):
+This project fulfills the requirements from https://roadmap.sh/projects/log-archive-tool:

 - ✅ Accept log directory as command-line argument
 - ✅ Compress logs in tar.gz format